EyalShechtman/InfoBH-Group-1-/README.md

                            ),
                            tabPanel(
                              "Conclusion",
-                             p(
+                             h3("Conclusion"),
-                               "There is a negative correlation between the amount of health spending and the infection rate.
+                             p("When comparing", strong("average income and tests"), "within states, we found  some data that suggests there is a" , strong("positive"), "correlation between the two, meaning that when one increases, so does the other.
+When comparing", strong("average income and infections", "the data suggests that there is nearly no correlation between the two.")), p("There is a negative correlation between the amount of health spending and the infection rate.
          Which means that states that spent more on health services had lower infection rates.
-         Economists and politicians can look at this and use it  learn for future epidemics.
+         Economists and politicians can look at this and use it to learn for future epidemics."), p("When speaking of GDP VS deaths, we saw no pattern that suggests correlation between GDP per Capita and death from COVID 19."),
-         We believe that the data is of reasonable quality and that it gives unbiased results.
-         A problem that arises is that the data only shows state data while it could vary greatly between the cities within the states.
-Some of the graphs showed correlation but it was also correlated to the population of the states.
+          p("Some of the graphs showed correlation but it was also correlated to the population of the states.
-         So while these correlations may appear does not mean there is causation.
-         A more thorough examination could look at regions within each city and look at test accessibility."
+         So while these correlations may appear does not mean there is causation.A more thorough examination could look at regions within each city and look at test accessibility.
+Also, if we had a larger sample of data, it would be much easier to recognize meaningful patterns.")
                            )

                          )
                )
-               )

      server <- function(input, output) {
                  data1 <- reactive({
+                   data %>%
-                   subset(data, Income>input$income[1] & Income<input$income[2])
+                     filter(Income>input$income[1], Income<input$income[2])
                  })

                  output$income <- renderPlot({
+                   if(input$yvar == "Tested"){
                      data1() %>%
-                     ggplot(aes(Income, Tested))+geom_point()
+                       ggplot(aes(Income, Tested))+geom_point()+labs(title = "Graph of The Average Income VS COVID 19 Tests in States")+geom_smooth()
+                   }else{
+                     data1() %>%
+                       ggplot(aes(Income, Infected))+geom_point()+labs(title = "Graph of The Average Income VS COVID 19 Infections in States")+geom_smooth()+
+                       scale_color_manual(breaks = c(40000.50000,60000,70000), values = c("red", "yellow", "skyblue", "green"))
+                   }
                  })
-                 output$incomeText <- renderPrint({
+                 output$incomeText <- renderText({
-                   paste(input$income[1],"is the number", mean(data1()$Income))
+                   if(input$yvar == "Tested"){
+                     "As we can see by the graph, one can tell by the best line fit that as Average Income increases, the amount of COVID-19 tests conducted increase as well.
+This is still not a perfect graph as we only have a couple of high-end average income states, so it is hard to tell the exact correlation with such a little data sample."
+                   }else{
+                     "This graph shows that no matter what the average income was in states, no one could escape COVID-19.
+Prior to this, I expected those same high income states to have very high infections, as they would have more access to tests, therefore would have more cases; nevertheless, this does not seem to be the case.
+Also, this does not take population size into consideration"}
                  })
                  sorted_data <- reactive({
                    if (input$xvar == "GDP") {
                      data %>%